 A modern electric boiler can be up to 99% efficient.
 No fuel is burned to heat the water so there is no risk of leaks.
 They are generally easier to install and can be positioned in more locations.
 The higher costs for electricity than gas is the big downside.

 There are conventional, combi and condensing boilers available that are fired by oil.
-The fuel is amongst the cheapest available but it needs to be stored on-site so an extra tank is needed.
+The fuel is amongst the cheapest available but you need to store it on-site so it requires an extra tank.
 The home owner will also need to monitor the oil to make sure they don’t run out.
 In addition the machines can cost more to service.

 If you would like help choosing the right model we can help.
 Call us or complete the quote form and we will connect you with an engineer who can offer central heating and boiler installation Plymouth home owners can rely on.